Amalan-ConStat/R-fitODBOD/README.md

 ```

 Looking at the p-value it is clear that null hypothesis is rejected at
-\(5\%\) significance level.
-This indicates that data doesn’t fit the
+5% significance level.
+This indicates that data does not fit the
 Binomial distribution.
-The reason for a Warning message is that one of
+The reason for a warning message is that one of
 the expected frequencies in the results is less than five.
 Now we
-compare the actual and the fitted Binomial variances.
+compare the actual and the fitting Binomial variances.

 ``` r
 ## Actual variance of observed frequencies